Mark Slonim: Sarah Lawrence College

 In 1950, Oxford University Press released Slonim's literary panorama, The Epic of Russian Literature; from Its Origins Through Tolstoy.
 According to the Revue des Études Slaves, it was an "intelligent and alert" work, appealing "to the cultivated public rather than the specialists".
 The Epic, echoing the approach of Eugène-Melchior de Vogüé, focused on the 19th-century novels and debates, being more dismissive of earlier literature.
 He followed up in 1953 with a second volume, Modern Russian Literature, covering the period from Anton Chekhov to the 1950s, and a biographical study, Tri lyubi Dostoyevskogo ("Three Loves of Dostoevsky").
 He returned to Italy on a research trip, employed by La Sapienza University's Institute for Slavic Philology, and, in 1954, edited the collection Modern Italian Short Stories.
-In 1954, at the height of McCarthyism, he appeared before the Jenner Committee, dismissing rumors of communist activities at Sarah Lawrence.
+Also that year, which coincided with the peak of McCarthyism, he appeared before the Jenner Committee, dismissing rumors of communist activities at Sarah Lawrence.

 Additionally, Slonim worked with Harvey Breit on a Signet anthology of love stories, which appeared in 1955 as This Thing Called Love.
 In 1959, he lectured at Vassar on Pasternak's philosophical outlook.
 A year later, he commemorated Pasternak by moderating a round table for Radio Liberty.
 Guests included Reavey, B. J. Chute, Herbert Gold, Ferenc Körmendi, and Santha Rama Rau.
 Also in 1960, he collected and edited for print selections from Mikhail Zoshchenko's satires (as Izbrannoe).
 In parallel, he arranged for print the diaries of Leonid Andreyev.
-That project was put on hold by son Vadim Andreyev, for fear that disclosing his father's opinions on Bolshevism would make the ban on his work permanent.
+That project was put on hold by son Vadim Andreyev, for fear that disclosing Leonid's opinions on Bolshevism would make the ban on his work permanent.